abhinav-raman99/resource-explorer-geogebra/README.md

 ## Do the work

-There are two main tasks to do in this evaluation:
+There are three main tasks to do in this evaluation:

 1. A review of an existing feature
 2. The implementation of a new one
+3. A few theoretical questions

 For the **first task** have a look at the already existing resource list (which should open automatically after starting the server) and to the code behind it.
 Try to find problems in the current implementation and note them as part